 The Echo Show (2nd Gen) communicates with your smart home devices by using Zigbee, which is an industry-standard for smart home hubs.
 Zigbee has a farther reach than Wi-Fi and communicates with smart home devices using mesh networking.
 It also consumes less power and has more battery life than Wi-Fi devices.

 The Echo Show (2nd Gen) is a sound home display.
 In addition to having a larger screen, the speakers, camera, and resolution are all more potent than what the Echo Show 5 offers.
-However, the astronomical price of $230 is a bit much for many buyers.
+However, the higher price may be a bit much for many buyers.
 You can get all the capabilities this device provides at a lower price.

 Both the Echo Show 5 and the Echo Show (2nd Gen) are quality devices that can help you manage internet and smart home needs.
 The low price of the former makes it a far more accessible option.
 While it doesn't have the best speakers or the best resolution on the market, it produces quality sound and good visuals that fit its size.
 We especially like the added measure of security that the camera cover provides.
 Most importantly, the Echo Show 5 will help you take care of all of the things that the Echo Show (2nd Gen) allows you to without costing an arm and a leg.